 As you receive reports each week and dig into the data, the real work is to identify the sources that are legitimate, and whether those messages are DMARC compliant using SPF and/or DKIM.
 If you notice an IP address or Domain that you send from, you want to make sure this source is signing with DKIM and is added to your SPF record.
 This is a tedious process, but you can take your time and fix issues as you see them.

 Identifying each source can be tricky.
 One way to make this easier is to create a list of each source where you know you send emails.
 As new sources come in the reports, you can try to match them to the known sources in your list.
 These sources could be email providers, ecommerce systems, marketing services, or even server notifications and alerts.
 Common examples include Google Apps (gmail), Salesforce, Intercom, Campaign Monitor, Mailchimp, and of course Postmark.

 Once you identify the source, you’ll want to look up the service that is sending the emails so you make the appropriate changes to your SPF or DKIM records.
 Services like Zendesk, Campaign Monitor, Google Apps, and Rackspace have articles on what SPF or DKIM records to add to your DNS.
 The harder ones are sources on your own servers where DKIM and SPF might not be as simple to implement.
 In some cases, it might be easier to migrate that email from your own email servers to a service like Postmark that can handle the DKIM and SPF for you.

-Finally, you may see some failing source domains/IPs that don’t make sense.
-This can happen on legitimate messages from email forwarding where the SPF and DKIM are not preserved.
+Finally, you may see some failing source domains/IPs that don’t make sense to you.
+This can happen on legitimate messages from email forwarding where the SPF and DKIM headers are not preserved.
 If these sources are in the single digits, don’t worry about them as much.
 You will never be able to get all sources, so you have to decide where you draw a line in terms of how much you want to research the sources.